Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 Substance use disorder (SUD) has become the preferred term for this kind of condition, but job and license titles may take some time to catch up.

 It’s really the level of license they hold that separates the role of certified addiction counselor from the generic use of the term to describe anyone who offers substance abuse therapy.
-Everyone from psychologists and social workers to substance abuse technicians can be loosely lumped into the broad category of substance abuse counselor… but someone who holds the Certified Alcohol and Drug Counselor credential has specific responsibilities and a well-defined scope of practice in the larger world of addiction therapy.
+Everyone from psychologists and social workers to substance abuse technicians can be loosely lumped into the broad category of substance abuse counselors.
+But someone who holds the Certified Alcohol and Drug Counselor credential has specific responsibilities and a well-defined scope of practice within the wider field of addiction therapy.

 What Exactly Does a Certified Alcohol & Drug Counselor Do?

-ll of these have to be performed under the clinical supervision of a senior counselor.
-That doesn’t mean direct supervision, though—most certified alcohol & drug counselors do their work one-on-one or in small groups with patients.
-They consult with supervisors to make sure their course of treatment is appropriate, or to get advice on complicated situations.
+All of these have to be performed under the clinical supervision of a senior counselor.
+That doesn’t mean direct supervision, though.
+Most certified alcohol & drug counselors do their work one-on-one or in small groups with patients.
+They consult with supervisors to ensure their course of treatment is appropriate or to get advice on complex situations.

-Those are the dry, clinical definitions of what makes a certified addiction counselor.
+Those are the dry, clinical definitions of what it takes to become a certified addiction counselor.
 When you dive down into the actual job descriptions, you find a much more involved, more intense position waiting for you.

 A Deeper Look at Certified Addiction Counselor Job Descriptions

 Addiction counselors at this level spend a lot of time talking to people.
-Screening requires observation, asking questions, getting to know what’s normal and what isn’t.
-Similarly, counseling itself is often squarely set around motivational interviewing or cognitive-behavioral therapy, both heavy on the interaction.
+Screening requires observation, asking questions, and understanding what’s normal and what isn’t.
+Similarly, counseling itself is often structured around motivational interviewing or cognitive-behavioral therapy, both of which are heavy on interaction.

-Certified addiction counselors may oversee technicians and work with peer recovery specialists, but otherwise they are mostly engaged in hands-on interventions and therapy with the people who need it most.
-That’s exactly the kind of stuff that makes the biggest difference in SUD counseling.
+Certified addiction counselors may oversee technicians and work with peer recovery specialists, but otherwise, they’re mainly engaged in hands-on interventions and therapy with the people who need it most.
+That’s precisely the kind of stuff that makes the most significant difference in SUD counseling.
 It’s also exactly what people are usually looking for when they get into this field.

 What Are Substance Abuse and Behavioral Disorder Counselors?